Maxwell House Free Meeting

 As part of our commitment to the community, we are offering free meeting space at the Maxwell House for displaced organizations, nonprofits, and community partners who need a place to come together, continue their work, and provide support to those in need.

 We’ve also gathered a variety of resources to assist you during this difficult period.
-Below, you’ll find helpful information for educators, families and community partners as well as other critical resources.
+Below, you’ll find helpful information for educators and families as well as other critical resources.
 Please know that we are with you every step of the way, ready to help however we can.

 -